ayparpoyraz/let/README.md

 # res200

-A simple Python HTTP login request-response tool.

-Made for learning Python, HTTP requests, and web security.
+Made for HTTP requests-res, and web security.

 ## Usage